software-development-project-1/software-development-project-1.github.io/slides/introduction/introduction.md

 - Which INVEST criteria does the following user story violate?

-  > ❌ As a content creator, I want to register with a username and password, a profile picture, and a profile description so that I can start writing blog posts
+  > ❌ As a blog reader, I want to be able to search blog posts by name, category and author so that I can find relevant blog posts to read

 ---